 Mitsubishi Outlander PHEV interior & comfort

-The Outlander is appealingly cushy and easy to relax in, which is what you want from a big SUV.
-There’s plenty of adjustability and the lofty driving position gives you a good view down the road.
-For all that, the conventional-looking dashboard is a bit underwhelming in its appearance, as is the material quality for a car that in top-spec trim costs the same as the vastly more expensive-feeling BMW 530e iPerformance.
+For all that, the conventional-looking dashboard is a bit underwhelming in its appearance, as is the material quality for a car that in top-spec trim costs the same as the vastly more expensive-feeling BMW 530e.

-The large door mirrors and wide pillars cause blind spots, but nothing unusual for a big SUV, and event the cheapest model gets a reversing camera.
-The touchscreen feels distinctly aftermarket is fiddly despite relying mostly on familiar smartphone connectivity apps.
+The large door mirrors and wide pillars cause blind spots, but nothing unusual for a big SUV, and even the cheapest model gets a reversing camera.

 Mitsubishi Outlander PHEV dashboard

 The Mitsubishi Outlander has a conventional interior with a straightforward layout and chunky switchgear, which ambient strip lighting does little to jazz up.